Designing Privacy-aware Internet of Things Applications: Findings, Discussion and Lessons Learned

 Figure \ref{Figure:PbDGuidelineBasedAnalysis} illustrates which privacy guidelines have been identified in each round by the participants.
-It is also important to note that PbD guideline 2 and 18 were only relevant in one of the use case scenarios (out of three) which justifies its unusually low identification rate.
-Comparatively, more participants have identified PbD guideline 3 (Minimise raw data intake) and 20 (Time period based aggregation) in Round 1.
+It is important to note that PbD guideline 2 and 18 were only relevant in one of the use case scenarios which explains its unusually low identification rate in Figure \ref{Figure:PbDGuidelineBasedAnalysis2}.
+To avoid any confusion, we have presented the x-axis of the Figure \ref{Figure:PbDGuidelineBasedAnalysis2} as a percentage.
+Comparatively, more participants have identified PbD Guideline 3 (Minimise raw data intake) and 20 (Time period based aggregation) in Round 1.
 However, our discussions revealed that participants integrated these features into their designs to meet functional requirements of the scenarios rather than due to a consideration of privacy.
-In Round 2, after we explicitly asked them to improve the privacy awareness of their IoT application designs, participants primarily identified guidelines 8 (data anonymisation), 9 (encrypted data communication), and 11 (encrypted data storage).
-In Round 3, there was no noticeable different in the guidelines identified by the participants.
+In Round 2, after we explicitly asked them to improve the privacy awareness of their IoT application designs, participants primarily identified Guideline 8 (data anonymisation), Guideline 9 (encrypted data communication), and Guideline 11 (encrypted data storage).
+In Round 3, there was no noticeable difference in the guidelines identified by the participants.

+Results from both Study 1 (Figure \ref{Figure:PbDGuidelineBasedAnalysis}) and Study 2 (Figure \ref{Figure:PbDGuidelineBasedAnalysis2}) are comparable, showing that participants mostly understand and agree with the usage of encryption (communication and storage) and data minimisation very well.
+However, we observe a higher refusal / disagreement rate in Study 2.
+We discuss this phenomenon further in Section \ref{sec:Qualitative}.